 List of Observations regarding ORDC performance

 Stakeholders do not generally agree what, if anything, needs to be addressed with the ORDC mechanism.
-This list is merely a listing of various stakeholder observations and it does not imply stakeholder consensus.
+This is a list of various stakeholder observations and it does not imply stakeholder consensus.

 ORDC is performing as intended and designed.
+There was sufficient additional off-line generating capacity not counted in PRC available to the system during the 8/13/15 event, so it was appropriate for ORDC to recognize a low loss of load probability.

 ORDC is not aligned with operations demonstrated by the 8/13/2015 event.
 The event is described both in ERCOT’s presentation to TAC and this comment from the memo, “I ask this question because at certain hours of certain days last summer the price adder resulting from the ORDC seemed to suggest LOLP of well under 1% even though ERCOT was considering making conservation appeals.”

 Hockey stick curve makes optimization difficult and is driven by VOLL being identical to SWOC.
 Pricing outcomes during scarcity events are extremely volatile.